Korean forsythia looks just like yellow forsythia – but white.

 Native to Korea, white forsythia offers magnificent blooming at the end of winter or at the beginning of spring, towards February-March.

-The fragrance of its flowers is not without touches of almonds, and is particularly pleasing to bees who love pollinating them.
+The fragrance of its flowers has a light touch of almonds, and is particularly pleasing to bees who love pollinating them.

 The flowers are rather short-lived, but they are simply remarkable, and their early blooming is like a preview of your magnificent gardens-to-be…